RayHyde/map_scroll/README.md

 <h1>Scroll to elements on a large background</h1>

 <p>This uses the scrollTo() Javascript method to move to different points on a background larger than the screen (in this case a world map), thus creating a panning effect.</p>
-<p>Additional effects are added each the scroll stops: a box with information about that stop opens automatically.
-Clicking the background closes each individual box</p>
+<p>Additional effects are added each time scrolling stops: a box with information about that stop opens automatically.
+Clicking the background closes each individual box.</p>

 <p><strong>See it in action:</strong> <a href="http://rayhyde.github.io/map_scroll/">http://rayhyde.github.io/map_scroll/</a></p>